FullHuman/purgecss-docs/guides/nuxt.md

 ### create-nuxt-app and webpack plugin

-This example shows how to set up Purgecss with `create-nuxt-app` Once you initialized your project with
+This example shows how to set up PurgeCSS with `create-nuxt-app` Once you initialized your project with

 ```text